Which Credit Cards Have Annual Credits?

 American Express Offers

-More and more, we’re seeing that some banks are less likely to give repeat welcome bonuses, and that they’re more likely to approve you for new cards if you don’t cancel your old ones too soon.
+More and more, we’re seeing that some banks are less likely to give repeat welcome bonuses, and that they’re more likely to approve you for new cards if you keep your cards long term.

 If you can anticipate enough useful offers to offset your annual fee, it might be worth hanging onto a premium card beyond the first year to create a win-win situation for you and the issuer.